PrimeTimeTran/blog/README.md

 * [x] User see a search form on the Posts page.
 * [x] User can submit a search term to find all posts by with titles containing the search term.

+The following **optional** features are implemented:
+* [x] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
+* [ ] User can see how many views a post has.
+* [ ] User can leave a comment on a post.
+* [ ] User can add "tags" to a post, and filter posts by tag.

 ###### Included Walkthrough
 I decided to post an actual video instead of a gif because I feel like it's a better way to explain the app and it's uses.
 If you feel like you want me to use the licecap software then don't hesitate to tell me and I'll do it the way you wanted me to.